avafinger/nanopi-m4-ubuntu-base-minimal/README.md

 You need *wget* and *curl* installed to grab the files in a Linux distro.

-Get the files by running:
+Get the latest files by running (or seee below to fetch specific Release version files):

 	wget $(curl -s https://api.github.com/repos/avafinger/nanopi-m4-ubuntu-base-minimal/releases/latest | grep -oP '"browser_download_url": "\K(.*)(?=")')